Solskjaer's Pogba dilemma: Bench one of Man Utd's flying forwards to set the Frenchman free? | Goal.com

 The bottom line is that after bemoaning a lack of depth last term, Solskjaer can now hold potential game-changers in reserve.

-“We are looking like a Man United squad,” the manager enthused.
+“We are looking like a Man Utd squad,” the manager enthused.
 The challenge now, of course, is to make the most of the talent at his disposal, starting with Pogba.

 Over to you, Ole...